 The Homeowner Incentive Program (HIP) provides assistance to Lake Whatcom Watershed residents to complete water quality landscape improvements on their property that reduce runoff and pollution entering the lake.
 Many of these water quality improvements also make beautiful landscape improvements.

 HIP was piloted under a Washington State Department of Ecology grant from 2011 – 2015.
 In 2016, enrollment in HIP was on hold while City of Bellingham and Whatcom County staff worked to gather feedback from stakeholders on what worked well in the pilot program and what could be improved.
-This information was used to develop a new and improved HIP that is launching in spring 2017.
-Interested homeowners and professionals can now visit the new HIP website at www.lakewhatcomhip.org to learn more.
+This information was used to develop a new and improved HIP that launched in spring 2017.
+Additional program updates were made in 2021, including expanding the HIP program area to the entire Lake Whatcom watershed.
+Interested homeowners can visit the HIP website at www.lakewhatcomHIP.org to learn more.

 For More Information